 He is the definition of what makes BVSA’s curriculum and training program so incredible.
 Passion for education and imparting knowledge and respect onto every player he encounters.
 He is blessed with a knack for making players understand his message.
 Constantly talking to them about progress both mentally and physically as athletes and people.
 Anthony graduated from the University of Connecticut in 2014 with a degree in Psychology.

 Anthony founded Scouted Sports – A service for players of all skill levels that are looking to play in college or beyond.
 Currently holds the position of Director of Operations at Bobby Valentine’s Sports Academy.
-Responsibilities include team management, website management, marketing approach, being an instructor and various other activities.
+Responsibilities include website management, marketing approach and execution, instructor and whatever else is needed.
 He was also the Varsity Baseball Coach at St. Luke’s School in New Canaan for 7 seasons.
-When he is not coaching or working, Anthony enjoys spending time with his wife Susan, son Mario James, pit bull Nahla and big Italian family.
+When he is not coaching or working, Anthony enjoys spending time with his wife Susan, son Mario James, daughter Riley Ward, pit bull Nahla and big, local Italian family.